Hardyanice/Cravings_generator/README.md

 Hardware (GPU recommended, like T4 or A10G)

 5. Click "Create Space" — Hugging Face will copy all files and automatically install dependencies.

+C. From Github

+1. Go to github repository https://github.com/Hardyanice/Food_image_generator
+2. Download all folders and files.]
+3. Create a hugginface spaces account
+4. Create your own space
+5. In that space upload all the files
+6. The app will build and run on its own after sometime.